man sitting next to indoor ac unit

-Evaporative cooling is one of the best possible ways to save electricity in the summer when temperatures rise to their peaks and your home AC just can’t keep up.
-Swamp Cooler is the popular name for an evaporative style cooling system.
+Evaporative cooling is one of the best possible ways to save electricity in the summer when Las Vegas temperatures rise to their peaks and your home AC just can’t keep up.
+A swamp cooler is the popular name for an evaporative style cooling system.
 There are swamp coolers big enough to cool an entire home and portable swamp coolers that are perfect for cooling one room at a time.
-There are even entirely non-powered swamp coolers that you can take with you on summer camping trips to beat the heat inside your tent.
+There are even entirely non-powered swamp coolers that you can take with you on summer camping trips to places like Lake Mead or Valley of Fire State Park to beat the heat inside your tent.

 That all sounds pretty great, right?
 Before you bust out a brand new swamp cooler in your living room or at your campsite, it’s important to understand how they work.
 Swamp coolers are not like normal AC units and they don’t even use the same technology to make a room cooler.